master-coco/master-coco/README.md

 - 📫 How to reach me **krishbhardwaj18@gmail.com**

-- 📄 Know about my experiences [by flipping a coin and expecting it to land on its side](by flipping a coin and expecting it to land on its side)
+- 📄 Know about my experiences by flipping a coin and expecting it to land on its side cus I have none :(

 - ⚡ Fun fact **I'm a scholar and a gentleman**